top of page

 • Support participants to navigate challenges without taking over

 Sometimes a support worker is a calm presence.
 Sometimes they are a motivator, a problem-solver, or a quiet coach.
-What matters most is that participants feel safe, heard, and supported.
+What matters most is that participants feel safe, heard, and genuinely supported.

-How We Approach Disability Support at Loving Life
+How we approach disability support at Loving Life

 • Focused on participant-led support, not control or compliance

-• Encouraged to build safe, genuine relationships
+• Encouraged to build genuine, consistent relationships over time

 • Always working toward goals rather than just filling time